 Our research addresses the following issues that are critical to your success:

 - What technologies will be important for the transformation to value-based care and for the future of healthcare IT?
 What technology products/services will help my organization reduce costs and improve quality, access, patient safety, and patient experience?

 - How will information technology transform the delivery of healthcare services for providers and patients?
 How can technology support my organization's strategy, whether it is consolidation or collaboration to support value-based care?

 - What role will the cloud play in making providers successful?

-- What can providers do to ensure they select and implement the technologies that will help them stay and remain competitive under new business models?
+- What can providers do to ensure they select the technologies that will help them stay and remain competitive under new business models?
 How can technology provide the most benefit to their care process and the value-based continuum of care?
 What role will consumers play in the current state of healthcare IT adoption, and how will it affect providers and healthcare systems?

 - How will privacy and security concerns affect the pace of adoption of new IT technologies and applications?